 - In other cases, small fragments of a chromosome may experience insertions, deletions or duplications of genetic material in distinct regions.

 In most cases, genetic RPLs can be divided into two categories: issues that are inherited from one or both parents, and issues that occur spontaneously in a newly formed embryo.

 Parental chromosomal abnormalities occur in about 3-5% of couples who experience RPL.
-If genetic complications are inherited, preimplantation genetic diagnosis, PGD, may be able to help some couples prevent the risk of passing on a genetic error at conception.
+If genetic complications are inherited, preimplantation genetic testing for monogenic disorders (PGT-M), formerly PGD, may be able to help some couples prevent the risk of passing on a genetic error at conception.

 In either case, though many factors remain unclear, a fertility specialist can offer vital support to couples that are experiencing recurrent pregnancy loss.
-At our Los Angeles fertility center, our experts help couples find answers and evaluate their options for PGS and PGD.
-For more information, contact our caring and compassionate team to arrange a consultation.
+At our Los Angeles fertility center, our experts help couples find answers and evaluate their options for PGT-A or PGT-M. For more information, contact our caring and compassionate team to arrange a consultation.